FBI raids Illinois state senator's Capitol, district offices

 The suite door to Sandoval's office would not open when an Associated Press reporter tried to enter at around the time the raid was taking place.
 Attempts to reach Sandoval by phone were unsuccessful.

 Sandoval, 55, has served in the Senate since 2003, representing a district on Chicago's southwest side.
-He is chairman of the powerful Transportation Committee and was a driving force behind an 18-cent increase in the gas tax to help fund Democratic Gov. J.B.
+He is chairman of the powerful Transportation Committee and was a driving force behind a 19-cents-a-gallon increase in the gas tax to help fund Democratic Gov. J.B.
 Pritzker's $45 billion capital construction plan to rebuild roads, bridges and schools.

 Republicans criticized him in August when a photo from a fundraiser appeared on social media showing what appeared to be a mock assassination of President Donald Trump.
 Sandoval later said neither he nor his staff was aware that an entertainment vendor had a beverage dispenser shaped like a rifle and pointed it at someone wearing a Trump mask.
 He expressed "my deepest regret that this unfortunate incident took place at (an) event in my name."

-Note: This story has been corrected to show that the gas tax was increased 19 cents, not 18 cents.